jqackkk/ConDict/README.md

 4. Launch ConDict from your Launchpad or Applications folder.

+Here's a link for downloading, for those of you who do not know how to use github to download files: https://mega.nz/file/iZFhzToC#8hLZkdaJo2MXx_KhPsisfVvpoSbGre0_bD5nw8MTRvw

 <h1>⏳ Development & Updates</h1>

 ConDict is built and maintained by a 15-year-old student developer.